jtallar/radiation-interaction/README.md

 - Analytic trajectory + estimated trajectory for each simulation file.

 ### multipleDtOsc.sh
-This script can be used to run simulation multiple times, given a starting timestep value, a step to increase dt each iteration and a maximum dt.
+This script can be used to run `damped-osc` simulation multiple times, given a starting timestep value, a step to increase dt each iteration and a maximum dt.
 `./multipleDtOsc.sh dt_start dt_step dt_end`

 The script runs three simulations for each available dt from `dt_start` to the highest `dt_start + K * dt_step` that is lower or equal than `dt_end` using Verlet, Beeman and Gear Predictor-Corrector 5 respectively.
 Then, it runs `analysisOsc.py` with the three output datafiles as parameters.